 Across the three regions, we detected 52 significant range limit shifts representing 31.3% of the 166 region-specific historical range limits in our study (Fig. 2).
 Thus, the majority of species’ elevational ranges remained stable at one limit at least.
 Of the thirty-four species analyzed in this study, we observed no significant range limit shifts in nine species.
 These included the two gophers (Thomomys bottae and T. monticola), three chipmunks (Tamias merriami, T. quadrimaculatus, and T. amoenus), two shrews (Sorex trowbridgii, and S. vagrans), a widespread deer mouse (Peromyscus maniculatus), and pika (Ochotona princeps).
 The remaining twenty-five species shifted at least one range limit in one region (Table 1, Figure 2).

+Overall, both upper and lower range limit shifts differed in frequency and directionality between low and high elevation species.
 Our overall GLMM analysis revealed the Zone*Limit interaction model was very strongly supported (AIC wt =1), with the variable Region having little effect on the probability of a range shift (Table 1).
-In separate analyses for high and low elevation species, the Limit-only model received the greatest support (Table
+In separate analyses for high and low elevation species, the Limit-only model received the greatest support, again with poor support for an effect of Region (Table 1).
+TABLE 1 ALSO INCLUDES ANALYSIS OF SHIFT UP OR DOWN WITHIN HIGH OR LOW SPECIES – DO WE DISCUSS THIS FURTHER – SHOULD WE DROP?

 General patterns of range shifts (Hypotheses 1 & 2)